Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-erhverv-testing.md

 ## MitID Erhverv and NemLog-In EIA

-As mentioned, it is expected that the reader will have some knowledge of how NemID, MitID and NemLog-In work.
+As mentioned, it is expected that the reader will have some knowledge of how MitID and NemLog-In work.
 This section serves as a summary.
 Private citizens can use MitID authentication to login with their private identity.
 Employees in companies can login in different ways with MitID than was the case with the previous NemID authentication setup, where only dedicated NemID OTP/keyfile could be used.
 The different options are listed below.
 Regardless of how the user logs in to his MitID Erhverv role the service provider will get access to the same identity information of the employee.

 ### MitID Private ID authenticators